 IESCO and other DISCO are always on the lookout for ways to cut costs, and one way is by decreasing power interruptions.
 To maintain customer service, IESCO has divided areas into circles and divisions.

 It compromises into 4 circles, 19 divisions, and 104 subdivisions.
 Superintending Engineers (SEs) are heads of Circles whereas Divisions are looked after by the Executive Engineers or XENs.
 Subdivisions are managed by SDOs and they also take care of call centers’ complaints and suggestions.
-Call Center are also known and Customer Service Department or Front Desk.

 The company distributes electricity in the sub-areas of Rawalpindi, Chakwal, Attock, Jhelum, and Islamabad.